daypack/website/README.md

-# website
+# README #

-The website of, well, me.
+This is website is to demonstrate my skills in design and development.